armno/blog/content/post/vercel/index.md

 $ vc env pull
 ```

-This downloads the environment variables of `DEVELOPMENT` environment and put them in `.env` file in the project.
+This downloads the environment variables of `DEVELOPMENT` environment and puts them in `.env` file in the project.
-This is very convinient as I don't have to create and manange the `.env` files myself manually.
+This is very convenient as I don't have to create and manage the `.env` files myself manually.

 I can run the local dev server with